-Researchers from the New York University Langone Medical Center have uncovered a potential new therapeutic target and possible diagnostic tool in the ongoing battle against malignant pleural mesothelioma.
+Researchers from the New York University Langone Medical Center, now Perlmutter Cancer Center, have uncovered a potential new therapeutic target and possible diagnostic tool in the ongoing battle against malignant pleural mesothelioma.

 They concluded that the protein Ephrin B2 (EPHB2), a genetic biomarker, may hold the key to future advancements and the search for a cure.

 “The community is looking at novel targets for therapy,” said Harvey Pass., M.D., lead researcher at the center and long-time mesothelioma pioneer.
 “We must expand our findings to elucidate the prognostic and predictive characteristics of this important pathway.”

 The research will be published in the September issue of the Journal for Thoracic Oncology.